TomNicholas/TomNicholas/README.md

 ### Hi there 👋

 I'm a physicist and software engineer.
-On GitHub you'll find me contributing to open source projects like [Xarray](https://github.com/pydata/xarray) and [Pangeo](https://github.com/pangeo-data).
+I contribute to open source projects like [Xarray](https://github.com/pydata/xarray) (as a core developer) and various other projects within the [Pangeo](https://github.com/pangeo-data) sphere.

 I currently work as a Research Software Engineer and Oceanographer at Columbia University.
 I work with Ryan Abernathey as part of the [Climate Data Science Lab](https://ocean-transport.github.io/cds_lab.html), and as part of Lamont-Doherty Earth Observatory.